edgio-docs/edgio-docs/guides/open_edge/index.md

 The goal of this content is to help Edgio's Open Edge partners
 - Become familiar with Edgio's Open Edge
 - Learn about the Edgio Edge Cache
-- Gain an understanding of the Control Portal and the Service Provider Traffic Report
+- Gain an understanding of the Control portal and the Service Provider Traffic Report

 ## Edge Cache
-Open Edge is powered by Edgio Edge Cache, a `plug and play` service that lets you directly serve content from your infrastructure.
+Open Edge is powered by Edgio Edge Cache, a plug-and-play service that lets you directly serve content from your infrastructure.
 Edge Cache servers are secure, high-performance CDN caching and distribution systems worldwide to drive Edgio global network delivery.
 By embedding this power within your network with dedicated connections to your routing systems, you turbocharge your delivery.
 Instead of repeated costly network calls to a distant origin, you can serve cached content directly from local on-net systems.
 For the lowest latency and maximum reliability, Edge Cache servers use high-speed, solid-state devices for caching content.

 ## Benefits
 |  Benefit    | Details  |